Learning to Predict Vehicle Trajectories with Model-based Planning: Learning-based Evaluator

 \subsection{State Representation}

-To make our network compatible with most existing trajectory prediction datasets, the state sequences $\mathbf{s}_i$ are reduced to history tracks in this section.
-Then before feeding to the network, each history track $\mathbf{s}_i$ and future trajectory $\mathcal{T}_i$ is discretized to a location sequence with time interval $\Delta{T}$, and each reference path $\mathcal{P}_i$ is discretized as a waypoint sequence with distance interval $\Delta{D}$.
-Since the longitudinal movement and lateral offset in $(s,d)$ indicate how the agent moves relative to a reference path, it provides an understanding of the local spatial relationship in a more explicit way.
-For this reason, in addition to the commonly used Cartesian coordinates $(x,y)$, we proposed to add the Fren{\'e}t coordinates $(s,d)$ to form a dual spatial representation for trajectory information.
-Here, the full information $(x,y,s,d)$ of each future trajectory in $\mathcal{T}$ is given by the generator, while the $(s,d)$ coordinates of each history track in $\mathcal{S}$ are obtained by projecting $(x,y)$ coordinates on different reference paths.
-Additionally, we adopt the method from \cite{liang2020learning} to add a dimension of binary masks in the history track's representation $(x,y,s,d,b)$ to indicate if the location at each timestamp is padded or not.
+The prediction evaluator aggregates scene context, including observed state sequences $\mathcal{S}$, path set $\mathcal{P}$, and future trajectory set $\mathcal{T}$.
+To make it compatible with most existing trajectory prediction datasets, state sequence $\mathbf{s}_i$ is reduced to history track in the learning part.
+Before feeding to the network, we discretize each history track $\mathbf{s}_i$ and future trajectory $\mathcal{T}_{j,k}$ as a location sequence with time interval $\Delta{T}$, and each reference path $\mathcal{P}_j$ as a waypoint sequence with distance interval $\Delta{D}$.
+Since the longitudinal movement $s$ and lateral offset $d$ indicate how an agent moves relative to a reference path, they represent the local spatial relationship more straightforwardly.
+For this reason, we use the Fren{\'e}t coordinates $(s,d)$ in addition to the Cartesian coordinates $(x,y)$ to form a dual spatial representation.
+Here, the spatial information $(x,y,s,d)$ of future trajectories in $\mathcal{T}$ is given by the generator, while the $(s,d)$ coordinates of history tracks in $\mathcal{S}$ are obtained by projecting $(x,y)$ coordinates on the corresponding reference path.
+Additionally, we adopt the approach of~\cite{liang2020learning} to add a binary mask $b$ to history track's representation $(x,y,s,d,b)$ to indicate if the location is padded.